physbuzz/sicp/src/ch2/notes-ch2-5.md

 #### Exercise 2.85

-This section mentioned a method for ``simplifying'' a data object by lowering it in the tower of types as far as possible.
+This section mentioned a method for simplifying a data object by lowering it in the tower of types as far as possible.
 Design a procedure `drop` that accomplishes this for the tower described in Exercise 2.83.
 The key is to decide, in some general way, whether an object can be lowered.
 For example, the complex number
 ${1.5 + 0i$} can be lowered as far as `real`, the complex number ${1 + 0i$} can
 be lowered as far as `integer`, and the complex number ${2 + 3i$} cannot be lowered at all.
 Here is a plan for determining whether an object can be
-lowered: Begin by defining a generic operation `project` that ``pushes'' an object down in the tower.
+lowered: Begin by defining a generic operation `project` that pushes an object down in the tower.
 For example, projecting a complex number would involve throwing away the imaginary part.
 Then a number can be dropped if, when we `project` it and `raise` the result back to the type we